mj1417/CPSC-571-Abusive-Sentiment-Detection/README.md

 The results of the Naive Bayes model on processed testing dataset is stored in **predicted_NaiveBayes.csv**

 ### **4. Results of predicted BERT model**
-The results of the BERT model on processed testing dataset is stored in **predicted_BERT.csv**
+The results of the BERT model on processed testing dataset is stored in **predicted_BERT_dataset.csv**